 - Swimming at the College pool

-- Afternoon ‘clubs’ such as Sensory Club, Sports Club and Gardening Club
+- Afternoon ‘clubs’ like Sensory Club, Sports Club, and Gardening Club

 - ‘Rest time’ for those staying for the afternoon session, providing a calm period before the afternoon activities.